 This is where you will find your saved and created music playlists and podcasts you have subscribed to, and songs and episodes that you have liked.
 You will also find special playlists created by Spotify and some other recommended content.

 That’s the universal icon for Search.
-Tap on that and then type for song name, lyrics, podcast episode, album, artists, and so on to find what you are looking for.
-Sadly, search icon is missing on the home tab.
+Tap on that and then type the song name, lyrics, podcast episode, album, artists, and so on to find what you want.
+Sadly, the search icon is missing on the home tab.

+There are options here.
 Tap on the Plus icon in Spotify to create a new Playlist and name it.
 You can then add songs to the same.
 Tap the Blend icon to invite friends and you can add songs to the same playlist together.

 It’s the icon for sorting playlists in Spotify.
 Tapping on it will reveal a pop-up menu where you can choose to sort by most recent, alphabetically, recently added, and creator.

 The pin icon in Spotify will bookmark the playlist and display it at the top above all other playlists you have saved.
 It makes it easy to find your favorites.

 The four-square icon in Spotify will change the UI from list view to grid view.
 The icon will change to three vertical lines with dots before them.
 Tap on that to view playlists in Spotify in list view again.